 experience some of Siliguri, but it does not really look that appealing to

 me.
-I shoot some photos from the auto and then the bus - without really
+I make some photos from the auto, and then the bus - without really

 find one of the shared autos, but apparently, he does not really go that

 fare after all.
 Well, I got Rupees to burn, and then he does.
 He even find

 me the right bus, doing the entire tour to the emigration.
 I had actually

 planned to do a stop or two on the way, and perhaps even spend another night

 in India, but why bother, when I have the direct bus?

 We crosses a lot of almost dry rivers, filled with up against 100 trucks.
 It